The 10 best moments from BRIT Awards history

 Jarvis moons ‘Earth Song’ (1996)

 When Michael Jackson rocked up at the 1996 BRITs with his overwrought ‘Earth Song’, Pulp’s Jarvis Cocker thoughtfully decided to provide the moon.
-In a particularly nauseating section in which Jackson shines with bright white light, and models himself as a kind of Jesus, Cocker invaded the stage and got his arse out.
+In a particularly nauseating section in which Jackson shines with bright white light, and models himself as a kind of Jesus, Cocker invaded the stage and did a theatrical ‘bend and waft’ motion.

 “I was just sat there and watching it and feeling a bit ill, ’cause he’s there doing his Jesus act,” he later told TFI Friday.
 “It seemed to me there was a lot of other people who kind of found it distasteful as well, and I just thought: ‘The stage is there, I’m here and you can actually just do something about it and say ‘This is a load of rubbish’, if you wanted.'”